MaoZiming/Flatiron-Mod-Two-Cohort-Profiles-App/README.md

 # Flatiron Module Two Project: Flatiron Profiles
-# Made by Ziming Mao and Jonas Kavaliauskas
+## Made by Ziming Mao and Jonas Kavaliauskas
 ## Short Description

 This app enables users to create user profiles and comment on others' profiles, through a user-friendly interface.

+## Features
+- Upload Profile pictures
+- Comment on others' profiles
+- See history of past comments
+- Check members of a cohort
+- Update profiles

 ## Install instructions